ergor/hsrails/README.md

 - Before turns and slopes, put one (or sometimes a couple of) regular powered rails to slow down and avoid derailment.
 - After turns and slopes, allow room for acceleration again.

-It should go without saying, but I will say it anyway: to maintain high speeds you _must_ build your tracks out of high-speed rails, because regular powered rails will slow you down.
-Only use regular powered rails in turns and slopes as mentioned above.
+To maintain high speeds you must of course build your tracks out of high-speed rails, because regular powered rails will slow you down.
+Only mix in regular powered rails in turns and slopes as mentioned above.

 ### Compiling